ninewise/dissertation/summaries.md

-# Summary {.unnumbered}
+# Summary (English) {.unnumbered}

-Each organism carries its complete genetic code, the genome, in the form of DNA in their cells.
+Each organism carries its complete genetic code, the genome, in its cells, in the form of DNA.
 To perform functions, the DNA is transcribed to RNA, which is translated into proteins.
 The complete set of potentially transcribed RNA is called the transcriptome, and the complete set of potentially expressed proteins is called the proteome.
 When studies are performed on the genomes, transcriptomes and proteomes of multiple organisms at once, they are called metagenomics, metatranscriptomics and metaproteomics.
 This dissertation describes the development and results of several bioinformatics tools to help with such studies.

 In shotgun metagenomics, a great number of random DNA fragments, called reads, are sequenced from an environmental sample.
-By identifying which organism each read originates from, one can draw conclusions about the organisms in the environmental sample or compare the abundance between similar samples.
-Often the reads are too short to identify a specific organism, occurring in a number of organisms.
+By identifying which organism each read originates from, one can draw conclusions about the organisms in the environmental sample or compare the abundance between samples.
+Often the reads are too short to identify a specific organism, because they occur in a number of organisms.
 They might also not match with any known organism, because of natural mutation in the DNA or sequencing errors in the read; or just because there are unknown organisms in the sample.
 Instead, each read is identified as coming from